Updated on February 10, 2024 by Julie McCool

 3. Dyke Marsh Wildlife Preserve, Alexandria

-The paved Mount Vernon Trail and riverside Belle Haven Park get most of the traffic, but the nearby Dyke Marsh Trail is a Northern Virginia hidden gem worth a visit.
-The .7 mile dirt trail follows the banks of the Potomac, with great views of the marina, Woodrow Wilson Bridge, and National Harbor in the distance.
-The level, easy trail ends with a boardwalk and viewing platform over a tidal marsh and across the river.
+You'll enjoy nice views of the marina, Woodrow Wilson Bridge, and National Harbor in the distance.
+The level, easy trail ends with a long boardwalk and viewing platform over a tidal marsh and across the river.
 Dyke Marsh is also a popular destination for birdwatching.
 Free

 4. Difficult Run and Cross County Trail, Great Falls